derrod/legendary/README.md

 optional arguments:
-  -h, --help            show this help message and exit --base-path <path>    Path for game installations (defaults to ~/legendary) --game-folder <path>  Folder for game installation (defaults to folder in metadata) --max-shared-memory <size>
+  -h, --help            show this help message and exit --base-path <path>    Path for game installations (defaults to ~/legendary) --game-folder <path>  Folder for game installation (defaults to folder in
+                        metadata)
+  --max-shared-memory <size>
+                        Maximum amount of shared memory to use (in MiB),
+                        default: 1 GiB
+  --max-workers <num>   Maximum amount of download workers, default: 2 *
+                        logical CPU
+  --manifest <uri>      Manifest URL or path to use instead of the CDN one
+                        (e.g. for downgrading)
+  --old-manifest <uri>  Manifest URL or path to use as the old one (e.g. for
+                        testing patching)
+  --base-url <url>      Base URL to download from (e.g. to test or switch to a
+                        different CDNs)
-                        Maximum amount of shared memory to use (in MiB), default: 1 GiB --max-workers <num>   Maximum amount of download workers, default: 2 * logical CPU --manifest <uri>      Manifest URL or path to use instead of the CDN one (e.g. for downgrading) --old-manifest <uri>  Manifest URL or path to use as the old one (e.g. for testing patching) --base-url <url>      Base URL to download from (e.g. to test or switch to a different CDNs) --force               Ignore existing files (overwrite) --disable-patching    Do not attempt to patch existing installations (download entire changed file) --download-only       Do not mark game as intalled and do not run prereq installers after download --update-only         Abort if game is not already installed (for automation) --dlm-debug           Set download manager and worker processes' loglevel to debug --platform <Platform>
+  --force               Ignore existing files (overwrite) --disable-patching    Do not attempt to patch existing installations
+                        (download entire changed file) --download-only       Do not mark game as intalled and do not run prereq installers after download --update-only         Abort if game is not already installed (for automation)
+  --dlm-debug           Set download manager and worker processes' loglevel to
+                        debug
+  --platform <Platform>
-                        Platform override for download (disables install)
+                        Platform override for download (disables install) --prefix-filter <prefix>
+                        Only fetch files whose path starts with <prefix> (case insensitive)

 Command: uninstall